pnp/PnP-Tools/Solutions/SharePoint.UI.Responsive/README.md

 will need to modify either or both of the files SP-Responsive-UI.js and SP-Responsive-UI.css.
 The script will deploy these files after running the *Enable-SPOResponsiveUI* cmdlet.

-The SP-Responsive-UI.css file is a copy of the standard PnP responsive CSS file with a modified BODY tag which sets the background colour to yellow.
-This is so that you can verify that the custom template has been applied.
+The SP-Responsive-UI-Custom.css file is a copy of the standard PnP responsive CSS file with a modified BODY tag which sets the background colour to yellow.
+You can use this file to replace SP-Responsive-UI.css before running the script in order to to verify that the custom template has been applied.
-You will want to remove that CSS statement when you do your own customisations.
+You will want to start with the standard SP-Responsive-UI.css when you do your own customisations.

 Note that SharePoint Online already has a responsive template, so if you use the default PnP responsive template, e.g. by using the Enable-SPOResponsiveUI cmdlet, you may not be able to detect any difference, even though the template has been successfully deployed.
-Using the PowerShell script will enable the template and deploy the customised assets, and you should see the background is pale yellow after you run the script against a standard team site collection.
+Using the PowerShell script will enable the template and deploy the customised version of SP-Responsive-UI.css, and you should see the background is pale yellow after you run the script against a standard team site collection.

 <a name="disable"></a>